googleapis/gapic-generator/README.md

 3. The API major version.
 The first major version will typically be `v1`.
 Hereafter, this will be referenced as `${API_VERSION}`.
 4. The organization name of the API.
 This would typically include the company name.
 For example, Cloud Language's organization name is `google-cloud`.
-This is used to for the full artifact name.
+This is used for the full artifact name.
    Hereafter, this will be referenced as `${ORGANIZATION_NAME}`.
 5. The proto path, which is the proto's package with dots converted to slashes.
 For example, Cloud Language v1's proto path is `google/cloud/language/v1`.
 Hereafter, this will be referenced as `${PROTO_PATH}`.